an upland herd of RED DEER have

 is home to a small herd of very handsome Norwegian black

-through what was a medieval deer park often provides good
+a walk through what was a medieval deer park often provides

 a pure white specimen is born.